-- (A) The Defence Office shall, in accordance with the Statute and Rules, provide advice, assistance and representation to: - i. suspects being questioned by the Special Court or its agents under Rule 42, including non-custodial questioning; - ii. accused persons before the Special Court. - (B) The Defence Office shall fulfil its functions by providing, inter alia: - i. initial legal advice and assistance by duty counsel who shall be situated within a reasonable proximity to the Detention Facility and the seat of the Special Court and shall be available as far as practicable to attend the Detention Facility in the event of being summoned; - ii. legal assistance as ordered by the Special Court in accordance with Rule 61, if the accused does not have sufficient means to pay for it, as the interests of justice may so require; - iii. adequate facilities for counsel in the preparation of the defence. - (C) The Principal Defender shall, in providing an effective defence, maintain a list of highly qualified criminal defence counsel whom he believes are appropriate to act as duty counsel or to lead the defence or appeal of an accused.
-Such counsel, who may include members of the Defence Office, shall: - i. speak fluent English; - ii. be admitted to practice law in any State; - iii. have at least 7 years' relevant experience; and - iv. have indicated their willingness and full-time availability to be assigned by the Special Court to suspects or accused.

-- (D) Any request for replacement of an assigned counsel shall be made to the Principal Defender.
-Under exceptional circumstances, the request may be made to a Chamber upon good cause being shown and after having been satisfied that the request is not designed to delay the proceedings. - (E) Counsel will represent the accused and conduct the case to finality.
+(A) The Defence Office shall, in accordance with the Statute and Rules, provide advice, assistance and representation to:

+- (i) suspects being questioned by the Special Court or its agents under Rule 42, including non-custodial questioning; - (ii) accused persons before the Special Court. - (B) The Defence Office shall fulfil its functions by providing, inter alia: - (i) initial legal advice and assistance by duty counsel who shall be situated within a reasonable proximity to the Detention Facility and the seat of the Special Court and shall be available as far as practicable to attend the Detention Facility in the event of being summoned; - (ii) legal assistance as ordered by the Special Court in accordance with Rule 61, if the accused does not have sufficient means to pay for it, as the interests of justice may so require; - (iii) adequate facilities for counsel in the preparation of the defence. - (C) The Principal Defender shall, in providing an effective defence, maintain a list of highly qualified criminal defence counsel whom he believes are appropriate to act as duty counsel or to lead the defence or appeal of an accused.
+Such counsel, who may include members of the Defence Office, shall: - (i) speak fluent English; - (ii) be admitted to practice law in any State; - (iii) have at least 7 years' relevant experience; and - (iv) have indicated their willingness and full-time availability to be assigned by the Special Court to suspects or accused. - (D) Any request for replacement of an assigned counsel shall be made to the Principal Defender.
+Under exceptional circumstances, the request may be made to a Chamber upon good cause being shown and after having been satisfied that the request is not designed to delay the proceedings. - (E) Subject to any order of a Chamber, Counsel will represent the accused and conduct the case to finality.
 Failure to do so, absent just cause approved by the Chamber, may result in forfeiture of fees in whole or in part.
 In such circumstances the Chamber may make an order accordingly.
 Counsel shall only be permitted to withdraw from the case to which he has been assigned in the most exceptional circumstances.
-In the event of such withdrawal the Principal Defender shall assign another Counsel who may be a member of the Defence Office, to the indigent accused.
+In the event of such withdrawal the Principal Defender shall assign another Counsel who may be a member of the Defence Office, to the indigent accused. - (F) Notwithstanding Rules 44(A) and 45(C)(iii), the Principal Defender may, in exceptional circumstances, assign as co-counsel, individuals with less than five years admission to the bar of a State.

-Rule 45bis: Declaration of Means by the Accused (amended 1 August 2003)
+Rule 45bis: Declaration of Means by the Accused (amended 1 August 2003 and 31 May 2012)

-(A) If, after his transfer to the Special Court, the suspect or accused wishes to request legal assistance, he shall make a declaration of his means to the Registrar.

-(B) If a suspect or an accused elects to conduct his own defence, he shall so notify the Registrar in writing at the first opportunity.
+- (A) If, after his transfer to the Special Court, the suspect or accused wishes to request legal assistance, he shall make a declaration of his means to the Registrar. - (B) If a suspect or an accused elects to conduct his own defence, he shall so notify the Registrar in writing at the first opportunity. - (C) If a convicted person wishes to request legal assistance for the conduct of review proceedings, he shall make a declaration of his means to the Registrar.